damuellen/SPC/README.md

 - Auxiliary consumption calculation for all electric consumers, accounting for DNI variations and SFI load.
 - Flexible output formats, including SQLite database, Excel, and CSV.

-The SPC is an indispensable tool for engineers, researchers, and operators to optimize solar power plant configurations and maximize clean energy generation.

 ## Getting Started

 ### Installation